Shared Ownership

 You can of course buy out co-ownership at any stage if your circumstances allow you to do so either by increasing your mortgage or paying back a lump sum.

 There are disadvantages and advantages to the scheme.
-Cookstown Mortgages Services Limited are knowledgeable, experienced and well-practiced in dealing with the Northern Ireland Co-ownership Scheme and arranging co-ownership mortgages to suit.
+Cookstown Mortgages Services Ltd are knowledgeable, experienced and well-practiced in dealing with the Northern Ireland Co-ownership Scheme and arranging co-ownership mortgages to suit.

 The Northern Ireland Co-ownership Scheme has a website which comprehensive explains co-ownership and has a number of leaflet and booklets which can be downloaded which explain shared ownership / co-ownership.

-Please be aware that by clicking on to the above links you are leaving Mortgage Services Cookstown Limited website.
-Please note that Mortgage Services Cookstown Limited is not responsible for the accuracy of the information contained within the linked site(s) accessible from this page.
+Please be aware that by clicking on to the above links you are leaving Mortgage Services Cookstown Ltd website.
+Please note that Mortgage Services Cookstown Ltd is not responsible for the accuracy of the information contained within the linked site(s) accessible from this page.